-Formulae, or templates for charters and letters, are signs of the diversity of early medieval scholarly writing in Western Europe prior to the 11th century.
-Mostly passed on in collections, they testify to the linguistic shift that took place between late antiquity and medieval times and contain crucial information for social, economic and legal history as well as for the histories of culture and mentalities.
+Formulae, or templates for charters and letters, document the diversity of early medieval scholarly writing in western Europe prior to the 11th century.
+Mostly transmitted in collections, they attest the linguistic shift that took place between late antiquity and medieval times and contain information crucial for social, economic and legal history as well as for the history of culture and of mentalities.

-Thus, the project, which is dedicated to the systematic examination of the formulae, the exploration of formulaic writing and their critical edition, annotation and translation, is set at the juncture between history, Latin philology and legal history.
-Next to its publication at the Monumenta Germaniae Historica the new edition will also be made available online.
-In addition, a publicly accessible database including an electronic lexicon will facilitate further studies into formulaic writing during the early medieval period and allow comparison with other charters and letters, thus providing an important tool for further research.
+The new edition will appear in the Monumenta Germaniae Historica (MGH) and will also be available in digital form.
+In addition, a publicly accessible database including an electronic lexicon will be produced in the context of the project.
+This will facilitate further studies on formulaic writing in the early medieval period and allow comparison with other charters and letters, providing an important tool for further research.

 Prof. Dr. Philippe Depreux